 Multi-Screen Viewing

 Traditional TV broadcasting is confined to a TV set.
-Although several cable and satellite networks have embraced multi-screen viewing options, they are not as elaborate as in IPTV.
+Although several cable and satellite networks have embraced multi-screen viewing options, they are not as elaborate as IPTV.

 Setting Up IPTV at Home: Requirements and Basic Setup Guide